CU-BioKEM/user-guide/docs/source/processing/using_software/alphafold.rst

 Known errors
 ------------

-Our conda environment installs an older NVIDIA driver which will disable parallel compilation and through the following warning, but let you proceed:
+Our conda environment installs a newer NVIDIA driver which will disable parallel compilation and through the following warning, but lets you proceed:

   .. code-block:: bash